Chaotic diffusion of the fundamental frequencies in the Solar System: Parametric fitting

 \subsection{Evolution of the parameters}

 The parameters of our fitting models are extracted by the method of least squares, implemented by the routine $\texttt{curve\_fit}$ in the scipy package in Python.
-To retrieve the statistical distribution (mean and standard deviation) of the parameters of a given model, we implement a bootstrap approach based on Eq. \eqref{eq:comb}, with the assumption that pointwise standard errors of the KDE estimated by MBB are independent.
+To retrieve the statistical distribution (mean and standard deviation) of the parameters of a given model, we implemented a bootstrap approach based on Eq. \eqref{eq:comb}, with the assumption that pointwise standard errors of the KDE estimated by MBB are independent.
 We remark that, with such an assumption, the variance of the fitting parameters tends to be underestimated.

-The time evolution of the mean of the parameters of the fitting models is shown in Fig. \ref{fig:PDF_fitParams}, along with their $\pm 2$ standard error, for both past and future.
-It turns out that the evolution of $\sigma_0^2$ is robustly fitted from 200 Myr to 5 Gyr in the past by a power law function
+The time evolution of the mean of the parameters of the fitting models is shown in Fig. \ref{fig:PDF_fitParams}, along with their $\pm 2$ standard error, for both the past and the future.
+It turns out that the evolution of $\sigma_0^2$ is robustly fitted from 200 Myr to 5 Gyr in the past by the power-law function

 where $T = t/(1 \, \text{Gyr})$, as shown in Fig. \ref{fig:PDF_fitParams}.
-For all the other parameters, we perform a linear fit.
-All these fits are summarised in Table \ref{table:params_fit}.
+For all the other parameters, we performed a linear fit.
+All these fits are summarized in Table \ref{table:params_fit}.

 The differences between past and future evolutions are small and generally tend to decrease with time.
 Therefore, the fit for the parameters in the past given in Table \ref{table:params_fit} should also be representative of their future evolution.
 In general, the parameters follow relatively smooth curves with distinct tendencies.
-The skewness parameters $\alpha_0$, increasing in absolute value, show that the PDFs of the inner fundamental frequencies get more and more skew over time.
+The skewness parameters $\alpha_0$, increasing in absolute value, show that the PDFs of the inner fundamental frequencies get more and more skewed over time.
 The center of the distributions, indicated by $\mu_0$, does not change significantly compared to $\alpha_0$ and $\sigma_0^2$ (Fig. \ref{fig:PDF_fitParams}).
 The secondary modes of $g_4$ and $s_3$ are also quite stable.